prcutler/pcutler-web/content/post/2019-06-24-finishing-setup-part-3.md

 ## Using Dependabot to manage Python dependencies

-I just want to start coding and learning how to write a Pyramid app the correct way and start learning `pytest`.
-I’m going to do one more thing before getting to the fun part, the coding and that is setup Dependabot to help manage my Python dependencies.
+All I want is to start coding.
+I want to learn how to write a Pyramid app the correct way and also to start learning `pytest`.
+There's just one more thing to do and one to tweak in Azure and then it's time for the fun part - the actual learning and coding.

+First, I’m going to setup [Dependabot](https://dependabot.com/) to help manage my Python dependencies.

 Last year I bought a Python bundle on [Humble Bundle](https://humblebundle.com) that included a one year subscription to [Pyup.io](https://pyup.io).
 I’ve been using it for both NFLPool and MLBPool2 as it’s free for open source projects (both of those projects are licensed under a MIT license).
 I haven’t decided what license the content on SilverSaucer.com, but knowing me, it will probably be open source.
 But on the off chance it’s not, I’m going to try out [Dependabot](https://dependabot.com/).